-Recent discussions on the "digitalization phenomenon" and maritime autonomous surface ships (MASS) provide a disruptive picture of how the shipping industry may be transformed in the near future (Kitada et al., 2018).
-The industry should be concerned with the cyber-security threat, since there is already a heavy reliance on electronics and software/IT applications.
+Recent discussions on the "digitalisation phenomenon" and maritime autonomous surface ships (MASS) provide a disruptive picture of how the shipping industry may be transformed in the near future (Kitada et al., 2018).
+The industry should be concerned with the cyber-security threat, since there is already a heavy reliance upon electronics and software/IT applications.
 According to (De Zan and Di Franco, 2019), the demand for cybersecurity job positions has increased its rate in the IT vacancies as a whole.
-Furthermore, the salaries associated with the cybersecurity domain have a 16 % premium over other IT related ones.
-To effectively cover these (cybersecurity) positions took 20 % longer time than other IT vacancies during the year 2013.
+Furthermore, the salaries associated with the cybersecurity domain have a 16 % premium over other the IT related ones.
+An effective covering of these (cybersecurity) positions took 20 % longer time than other IT vacancies during the year 2013.
 This cybersecurity skill shortage has been observed during last years, even during 2020.
 In this regard, (Security, 2020) is pointing out that "Cybersecurity demand is twice as great as supply", indicating the need to retrain employees working in different sectors inside their companies in order to satisfy the need for staff with the "right skills".

-Similarly, ((ISC)2, 2019) estimates the workforce of specialists on cybersecurity around 2.8 million -by using data based on 11 specific economies- and that there is a global gap close to 4.07 million, therefore creating an urgent need to expand the available human resources by 145%.
-At the same time, even by using data for a very particular economy, (Saleh et al., 2020) described a scenario where only in the US "for every 100 job postings (related to Cybersecurity), we estimate there are only around 48 qualified candidates".
-This is implying an obvious necessity for more professionals, and even though these numbers are related to just one country, they are also reflecting a global trend.
+Similarly, ((ISC)2, 2019) estimates the workforce of specialists on cybersecurity to be around 2.8 million - by using the data based on eleven specific economies - also estimating a global gap to be close to 4.07 million, therefore creating an urgent need to expand the available human resources by 145%.
+At the same time, even by using data for a very particular economy (Saleh et al., 2020) described a scenario where only in the US "for every 100 job postings (related to Cybersecurity), we estimate there are only around 48 qualified candidates".
+This clearly implies an obvious necessity for more professionals, and even though these numbers are related to just one country, they are also reflecting a global trend.
 Finally, in the EU, several member States have already pointed out that cybersecurity skills shortage is a real problem and the need for education/training in this matter is affecting not only the economy, but also their public sector (De Zan and Di Franco, 2019).